Top 5 Mining Stocks To Watch In 2017

 Nexgen Energy owns the Arrow deposit that is one of the largest and highest grade uranium deposits in the world.
 Its maiden resource estimate presented a respectable inferred resource of 201.9 million lb uranium at a cut-off grade of 0.25% (3.48 million tonnes grading 2.63% uranium) and 101.3 million lb uranium at a cut-off grade of 10% (221,200 tonnes grading 20.78% uranium).
 Thanks to the great initial resource estimate and further excellent drill results, the share price of Nexgen is up by more than 230% in 2016 and although the uranium price is still weak, there are a lot of reasons why to believe that Nexgen's share price growth is poised to continue in 2017.

 In H1 2017, an updated resource estimate based on more than 70,000 meters of new drill holes should be released.
 Given the excellent drill results, it is reasonable to expect that the Arrow deposit resources will grow significantly.
-Moreover a big part of the inferred resource should be moved into a higher category.
+Moreover, a big part of the inferred resource should be moved into a higher category.
 By the end of 2017, another update to the resource estimate and completion of the PFS are expected.
-The Arrow deposit starts only 100 meters below surface, and it's basement-hosted which means that the production costs should be lower compared to the typical Athabasca basin uranium deposits.
+The Arrow deposit starts only 100 meters below surface, and it's basement-hosted, which means that the production costs should be lower compared to the typical Athabasca basin uranium deposits.

-The upside potential is further boosted by the newly discovered Harpoon deposit, that is located only 4.7 kilometers to the north-east of Arrow.
-More attention should be paid to Harpoon in the forthcoming winter drill campaign, that should start by the end of January.
+The upside potential is further boosted by the newly discovered Harpoon deposit that is located only 4.7 kilometers to the north-east of Arrow.
+More attention should be paid to Harpoon in the forthcoming winter drill campaign that should start by the end of January.

 The resource estimate updates and the PFS will be the main catalysts in 2017.
 The share price can be supported also by drill results from the Harpoon area.
 Although the uranium price is still weak, there are many new nuclear reactors under construction in Asia and the uranium prices are expected to recover by the end of this decade.
 Nexgen Energy provides a great exposure not only to further exploration successes but also to growing uranium prices.